MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

    - For **Target resource type**, select **App Service**.
    - For **Target resource**, select **Choose an app service** to see a list of Web Apps in the same subscription.
    - In **Resource**, pick the App service that you want to add as the first endpoint.
    - For **Weight**, select **2**.
-This setting results in all traffic going to this endpoint if the primary endpoint is unhealthy, or if you have a rule/alert that re-directs traffic when triggered.
+This setting results in all traffic going to this endpoint if the primary endpoint is unhealthy, or if you have a rule/alert that redirects traffic when triggered.
    - Leave **Add as disabled** unchecked.

 4. Select **OK** to save the Azure endpoint.